Ardent-Soma/mini-project/documentation/readme.md

 - Configure SSH key-based authentication
 - Implement firewall rules (iptables/ufw)
 - Create a private network between servers
+Since the IP addresses are static and they are class A which are private IP range.
+Also in the subnet.
+They are automatically in a private network.
 - Configure and test DNS resolution

 ### Network Documentation